kmhofmann/selene/docs/dependencies.md

 [Conan](https://conan.io/) is a C and C++ package manager developed by JFrog, and works on all platforms that support Python.
-It is potentially more flexible than *vcpkg*, due to its decentralized publishing concept, though this is also its biggest downside: a lot fewer libraries are supported "out of the box", the quality of third-party package recipes greatly varies, and long term maintenance for them may be unclear.
+It is potentially more flexible than *vcpkg*, due to its decentralized publishing concept, though this is also its biggest downside: fewer libraries are supported "out of the box", the quality of third-party package recipes greatly varies, and long term maintenance for them may be unclear.

 **Selene** supports optional use of [Conan](https://conan.io/) as a dependency manager on all supported platforms.